 5. Inflammatory bowel disease

 Inflammatory bowel disease (IBD) refers to a group of conditions that affect the bowel, including Crohn’s disease and ulcerative colitis.
-According to the Centers for Disease Control and Prevention (CDC), up to 1.3 million people in the United States have IBD.
+According to the Centers for Disease Control and Prevention (CDC),

 - abdominal pain

 IBD may result in damage to the digestive tract, unlike IBS.
 It is therefore essential that people with the condition manage their symptoms.

 Treatment aims to reduce the inflammation that causes bowel damage and digestive symptoms.
 Options include medication, supplements, dietary changes, and surgery.

 Stress and anxiety can stimulate bowel movements, which may result in diarrhea.